 Most of these methods return false

 or empty lists because this user has nothing.
-Why do we need it then?
-It's very simple: now the client code always counts on the existence of the user, and it no longer needs to check authentication:
+Why do we need it?
+Now the client code always counts on the existence of the user, and it no longer needs to check authentication:

 if currentUser.hasArticles()